-I learned this one from a true master of childcare…my grandmother!
+I learned this calming technique from a true master of childcare…my grandmother!
 Staring into the face of a potential tantrum because your therapy session is over and it’s time to go back to class, or because you’re at the park and it’s time to go home?

 Out come the bubbles!
 Yep…throw a little container of bubbles in your purse, pocket, or therapy bag and you’re in business.
 Can your kiddo stomp bubbles all the way to the car?
 Can they run through the bubbles to get all the way to the therapy room?
 Works like a charm.